 The Bisol “Jeio” Prosecco NV is a delicious sparkler that comes from the Veneto region of northeast Italy.
 A brilliant straw yellow color, the first sip is an intense and fresh nose of citrus fruits and saline sensations.
 If you love fruit forward sparklers… this one is for you.

-The 2019 Brunori ‘Le Gemme’ Verdichio is everything you’re looking for in a vibrant, food-friendly white wine.
-About a billion times better than every-day Pinot Grigio, the Brunori is an electric, vibrant white wine which combines delicious fruit and vibrancy with boasts a killer nose of white peach, honeycomb and almonds.
+The 2022 Brunori ‘Le Gemme’ Verdichio is everything you’re looking for in a vibrant, food-friendly white wine.
+About a billion times better than every-day Pinot Grigio, the Brunori is an electric, vibrant white which combines delicious fruit and vibrancy with boasts a killer nose of white peach, honeycomb and almonds.
 The fruit is wonderfully concentrated with a salty, stony finish that goes forever.
 The best part of this beauty is that it’s absolutely delicious year round.